What is a neuropediatrician?

 Pediatric neurologist.
 This doctor has completed a residency in child neurology, often over several years, and is board-certified in neurology with special training in child neurology.

 Neuropediatrician.
 This is a general pediatrician who has completed a focused one-year fellowship in pediatric neurology.
-While neuropediatricians do not replace pediatric neurologists, they are trained to diagnose and manage many common neurological conditions and collaborate closely with pediatric neurologists when additional expertise or testing is needed.
+While neuropediatricians do not replace pediatric neurologists, they are trained to diagnose and manage many common neurological conditions and they collaborate closely with pediatric neurologists when additional expertise or testing is needed.

 What conditions do they treat?